yinqiaoyan/spARI/README.md

 ## Example Code

-The following code shows an example (the third simulation study in the manuscript) that runs the main function "spARI" in our package.
+The following code shows an example (the third simulation study in the manuscript) that runs the main function `spARI` in our package.

 Import the required R packages.